Soichiro Honda: Development of Honda Motor Co., Ltd.

 In 1937, Honda founded Tōkai Seiki to produce piston rings for Toyota.
 During World War II, a US B-29 bomber attack destroyed Tōkai Seiki's Yamashita plant in 1944 and the Iwata plant collapsed in the 1945 Mikawa earthquake.
-After the war, Honda sold the salvageable remains of the company to Toyota for ¥400,000 and used the proceeds to found the Honda Technical Research Institute in October 1946.
-In 1948 he started producing a complete motorized bicycle, the Type A, which was driven by the first mass-produced engine designed by Honda, and was sold until 1951.
-The Type D in 1949 was a true motorcycle with a pressed-steel frame designed and produced by Honda and with a 2-stroke, 98 cc 3 hp engine, and became the very first model in the Dream series of motorcycles.
+After the war, Honda sold the salvageable remains of the company to Toyota for ¥450,000 and used the proceeds to found the Honda Technical Research Institute in October 1946.

+In 1948, he started producing a complete motorized bicycle, the Type A, which was driven by the first mass-produced engine designed by Honda, and was sold until 1951.
+The Type D in 1949 was a true motorcycle with a pressed-steel frame designed and produced by Honda and with a 2-stroke, 98 cc 3 hp engine, and became the first model in the Dream series of motorcycles.
 The Society of Automotive Engineers of Japan lists both the Type A and the Type D models as two of their 240 Landmarks of Japanese Automotive Technology.

 After the war, Honda became reacquainted with his friend Takeo Fujisawa, whom he had known during his days as a supplier of piston rings to Nakajima Aircraft Company.
 In 1949, Honda hired Fujisawa, who oversaw the financial side of the company and helped the firm expand.
 In 1959, Honda Motorcycles opened its first dealership in the United States.

 As president of the Honda Motor Company, Soichiro Honda turned the company into a billion-dollar multinational that produced the best-selling motorcycles in the world.
 Honda's engineering and marketing skills resulted in Honda motorcycles outselling Triumph and Harley-Davidson in their respective home markets.

 Honda remained president until his retirement in 1973, where he stayed on as director and was appointed "supreme advisor" in 1983.
-His status was such that People magazine placed him on their "25 Most Intriguing People of the Year" list for 1980, dubbing him "the Japanese Henry Ford."
+His status was such that People magazine placed him on their "25 Most Intriguing People of the Year" list for 1980, dubbing him "the Japanese Henry Ford".
 In retirement, Honda busied himself with work connected with the Honda Foundation.
 In his memoirs, Soichiro Honda expressed his sorrow for sometimes being rude to his employees, humiliating and occasionally even slapping them in the face.